sjerrietukkel/functional-programming/README.md

 * Vissen in dierenboeken: 92
 * Beren in dierenboeken: 61
 * Konijnen in dierenboeken: 56
+* Vogels in dierenboeke: 86
+* Mol in dierenboeken: 19
+* Muis in dierenboeken: 77

 #### Lengte Titel door de jaren heen.